Boris Grabovsky: Invention

 In his method patented in 1925, Grabovsky proposed a new principle of the TV imaging based on the vertical and horizontal electron beam sweeping under high voltage that is widely used in the modern cathode-ray tubes.
 Historian and ethnographer Boris Golender (Ukrainian: Борис Голендер) in his video lecture described in details where and how the inventor Boris Grabovsky demonstrated a first fully electronic TV set to committee and public in summer 1928.
 Although this date of demonstration of the fully electronic TV set is the earliest known so far, most of the modern historians claim that either Vladimir Zworykin or Philo Farnsworth were supposedly first.
 Contribution made by Boris Grabovsky to the development of early television was acknowledged by the Government of the USSR.

 Biography

-Boris Grabovsky was born in 1901 in Tobolsk, Siberia, where his father, a prominent Ukrainian poet Pavlo Grabovsky was living in exile as a member of the Russian revolutionary movement Narodnaya Volya.
+Boris Grabovsky was born in 1901 in Tobolsk, Siberia, where his father, a prominent Ukrainian poet Pavlo Hrabovsky was living in exile as a member of the Russian revolutionary movement Narodnaya Volya.
 After the death of his father the next year, the family moved to Odessa then to Kharkov.
-In 1917, they had to move to Central Asia, to Kyrgyz village Tokmak.
-He died in January 1966 in Frunze.
+In 1917, they had to move to Central Asia, to Kyrgyz village Tokmok.
+He died in January 1966 in Frunze, the capital of the Kirgiz Soviet Socialist Republic.